 Many STIs are easily treated once they are diagnosed.
 Treatments for the different types of infections can include:

-- bacteria – (including chlamydia, gonorrhoea and syphilis) require treatment with antibiotics (either one high dose or a course)
+- bacteria (including chlamydia, gonorrhoea, Mycoplasma genitalium and syphilis) require treatment with antibiotics

 - viruses – (including genital herpes, HIV, hepatitis B and human papillomavirus (HPV)) do not have a cure.
-In most cases, there are treatments to help control the symptoms.
+In most cases, there are treatments to help control the growth of the virus and help prevent symptoms.

 Contacting sexual partners

-Your sexual contacts may or may not experience signs and symptoms.
-If you have an STI it is important to contact any sexual partners you have had, so they can get tested and have treatment if necessary.
+Your sexual contacts may or may not experience signs and symptoms of an STI.
+If you have an STI it is important to contact any sexual partners you have had in the last three to six months, so they can get tested and have treatment if necessary.
 This is an essential part of reducing the spread of STIs in our community.

-Most people appreciate being told that they might have an STI, as often they are unaware of it.
-Your doctor or sexual health service can help you contact partners or it can be done anonymously via www.letthemknow.org.au
+Most people will prefer to be told that they might have an STI, as often they are unaware of it.
+Your GP or sexual health service can help you contact partners or you can contact them anonymously via Let Them Know.
+Let Them Know can send an anonymous email or text message informing a person that they have been a sexual contact of someone with an STI.

 Where to get help